ansys/scade-design-rules/doc/source/rules/naming/name_shall_not_start_with.rst

 .. index:: single: Name Shall Not Start With

-Name Shall Not Start With
+Name shall not start with
 =========================

 .. rule::